Shape Selection Tool¶

 How the gradient repeats itself.

 You can edit the gradient in two ways.
 The first one is the actual gradient in the docker that you can manipulate.
 Vectors always use stop-gradients.
-The other way to edit gradients is editing their position on canvas.
+The other way to edit gradients is editing their position on the canvas.